wmarshall484/websiteTest/drafts/SPLIntegration.md

 # To reiterate

- When using a primitive operator, the general structure of your application be the following:
+ When using a primitive operator, the general structure of your application is the following:

  1) Convert form a TStream to an SPLStream